purpleidea/mgmt/docs/resource-guide.md

 might want to open a connection to `dbus` or `http` to do resource state testing and applying.
 If the methods are combined, there's no need to open and close them twice.
-A counter argument might be that you could open the connection in `Init`, and close it in `Close`, however you might not want that open for the full lifetime of the resource if you only change state occasionally.
+A counter argument might be that you could open the connection in `Init`, and close it in `Cleanup`, however you might not want that open for the full lifetime of the resource if you only change state occasionally.
 2. Suppose you came up with a really good reason why you wanted the two methods to be separate.
 It turns out that the current `CheckApply` can wrap this easily.